Dual Diagnosis Treatment: Integrating Mental Health Care in Addiction Recovery

 Challenges in Mental Health Care Access

 Mental illness and substance use disorder are often undertreated in the United States, with a significant treatment gap.
-According to a study, only 43% of adults with mental illness and 11% of people with substance use disorder received treatment in 2018.
+According to national research, only 43% of adults with mental illness and 11% of people with substance use disorder received treatment in 2018.
 This treatment gap has severe public health implications as mental illness and substance use disorder are highly co-morbid with physical health conditions like cardiovascular and liver disease.

-People with serious mental illnesses such as schizophrenia, bipolar disorder, and major depressive disorder also experience premature mortality, with a lifespan 10-20 years shorter compared to the overall population.
-Cardiovascular disease is a leading cause of premature death in this population [1].
+People with serious mental illnesses such as schizophrenia, bipolar disorder, and major depressive disorder also experience premature mortality, with a lifespan 10–20 years shorter compared to the overall population.
+Cardiovascular disease is a leading cause of premature death in this population.
 These statistics highlight the urgent need to improve access to mental health care for individuals with co-occurring disorders.

-Impact of Co-occurring Disorders
+Impact of Co-Occurring Disorders

 Co-occurring disorders refer to the presence of both a mental health disorder and a substance use disorder.
 The interaction between these conditions can complicate treatment and recovery.
 Individuals with co-occurring disorders often face a multitude of challenges, including higher rates of relapse, poorer treatment outcomes, and increased risk of hospitalization.